arthurhammer/arthurhammer.de/_posts/2020-03-04-uislider-with-scrubbing-speeds.md

 ---
-title: Fine-Scrubbing Videos with UISlider
+title: A Custom Slider with Variable Scrubbing Speeds
-description: A drop-in UISlider subclass that adds variable scrubbing speeds.
+description: A drop-in UISlider subclass.
 ---

 Scrubbing through a video with a slider can be difficult.
 The longer the video is, the less accurate the scrubbing will be.
 Selecting a specific moment in the video can get fiddly and frustrating.